 On that day in Jerusalem, it felt as if the Talmud had been raised up by this core group of women in a formerly barren desert and passed on to thousands of others, motivating young and old alike to find themselves in the vast sea of pages of the Talmud.
 Perhaps this may inspire others to consider Daf Yomi or multiple other possibilities for engaging in textual study.

-Nonetheless, despite major advances in education and knowledge, there are modern Orthodox communities that hesitate or do not allow women to teach Torah, Talmud or halakhah classes to men and women.
+Nonetheless, despite major advances in education and knowledge, there are modern Orthodox communities that hesitate or do not allow women to teach Torah, Talmud or halakhah to mixed classes of men and women and certainly not only to men.
 In the post-high school world of seminaries and yeshivot, this is even more apparent.
-Male rabbis teach young women, often making up a large percentage of a seminary’s faculty, but there are no yeshivot that employ women to teach Torah classes to the male student body.
+Male rabbis teach young women, often making up a large percentage of a seminary’s faculty, but there are no yeshivot that employ women to teach Torah classes to their male student body.
 This gives a two-fold negative message, implying that women are less qualified to teach Torah, Talmud and halakhah, and insinuating that women who teach Torah will somehow introduce a sexual stimulus into the Beit Midrash.

-Finally, tfear of the “slippery slope” is palpable in all discussions around regarding women and Talmud study since this brave new world has led to increased interest by women in halakhic source analysis, which, in turn, has led to discussions of halakhic decision making, ordination and rabbinic court positions.
 In this chapter, I will present and briefly analyze sources about women and Torah study as well as sources about women in positions of authority.
 The chapter will conclude with a discussion of women and rabbinic ordination in contemporary times.

 Teach Your Sons and Not Your Daughters